CapMousse/include.js/README.markdown

 Version
 -------
+#### 0.5
+* Added : Third (optional) parametter to files, the object to be loaded

+* Bugfix : Complete not always called, even with all files loaded
+* Bugfix : IE7 crash
+* Bugfix : Infinite callback spam

+* New : supported by Backbone.App

 #### 0.4.2
 * Remove : Template support due for non usable content.
 Use a real javascript templating systeme like Underscore templates.